cosmos/sdk-tutorials/academy/2-main-concepts/events.md

 You can filter for event types and attribute values.
 For example, a transfer transaction triggers an event of type `Transfer` and has `Recipient` and `Sender` as attributes, as defined in the `events.go` file of the `bank` module.

-## Next up
+## Code example

-Now you know about events, where they are expected, and how to emit or receive them.
-Look at the code samples below, or go to the [next section](./context.md) to learn about the `Context` object.

 <ExpansionPanel title="Show me some code for my checkers blockchain">

 It would be good to document a game's lifecycle via events in your checkers blockchain.

-For instance, you can emit a specific event such that when creating the game:
+For instance, you can emit a specific event such as when creating a game:

 ```go
 var ctx sdk.Context